-An effect on deferred taxes in an amount of €13 million (previous year: €-17 million) arose throughout the Group in 2019 as a consequence of changes in tax rates.
+An effect on deferred taxes amounting to a decrease of €20 million (previous year: increase of €13 million) arose throughout the Group in 2020 as a consequence of changes in tax rates.

 The Group has recognized deferred tax assets of ≤ 0 million (previous year: ≤ 0 million) against which there are no deferred tax liabilities in an equivalent amount.
 The companies involved are expecting to generate profits in the future following losses in the reporting or in the prior period.